Rebalancers

 Trust Assumptions

-The Rebalancer is a smart contracts that can only perform a single atomic action (rebalancing CLPs), it never holds assets and can never be used to withdraw assets from an Account.
+The Rebalancer is a smart contracts that can only perform a single atomic action (rebalancing CLPs), it never holds assets.

 The initiator has to call the Rebalancer contract and has to determine: